The late Dale Culver’s family expressed dismay and delayed RCMP misconduct hearing

 Pierre expressed frustration with how long it has taken to find answers.

-“72 hours before we found out he’s gone, now we’re waiting over six years, then all of a sudden nothing is happening tomorrow; there is something wrong here, “she said.
+“Seventy-two hours before we found out he’s gone, now we’re waiting over six years; then all of a sudden nothing is happening tomorrow – there is something wrong here,” she said.

-Last month, the crown charged two Prince George RCMP officers with manslaughter in Culver’s death.
+Last month, the BC Prosecution Service charged two Prince George RCMP officers with manslaughter in Culver’s death.

 Three additional officers are facing obstruction of justice charges.

-At the press conference, Debbie Pierre, Dale Culver’s cousin, said she had doubts that officers would face charges, but she was relieved to find out the crown was moving ahead with charges.
+Debbie Pierre, Dale Culver’s cousin, says she had her doubts that officers would be charged, but she was relieved to find out the Crown was moving ahead.

-“I really felt it was not going to proceed because this has happened across Canada for how many generations now, and it gives me hope, but it also much uncertainty,” she said.
+“I really felt it was not going to proceed because this has happened across Canada for how many generations now, and it gives me hope, but it also much uncertainty,” she said at a news conference.

 Dale Culver's family